Arc Rise Fantasia: Development

 The character design drafts were created by Kenichi Yoshida, known for his work on the anime series Eureka Seven.
 In contrast to the other lead developers, it took time to bring Yoshida on board as the team wanted character designs unlike those seen in other games at the time.
 Mizutani personally met up with Yoshida several times over two months, eventually persuading him to come on board.
 The team considered Yoshida's style as best fitting with the planned scenario.
 Creating 3D versions of Yoshida's designs, particularly lead protagonist L'Arc, was a difficult process that Kanemaru had to supervise in person.
-The Rogress summons were designed by Etrian Odyssey artist Shin Nagasawa.
+The Rogress summons were designed by Shin Nagasawa.
+Models for the CGI cutscenes were designed by Image Corporation, while the cutscenes themselves were created in-house by Imageepoch.

 The battle design was led by Osamu Hisano.
 The programmer was Takashi Kawamoto, who would later work as a battle designer on Final Fantasy XIV: Shadowbringers.
 While the team overall wanted something new and innovative, being another area where they felt the video game industry was being slow to change, they also kept many traditional elements in the gameplay so as not to alienate genre fans.
 The gameplay design drew a lot of inspiration from Tales of Symphonia, which many staff members had fond memories of working on.
 The controls were designed to be traditional rather than relying on the console's motion controls, allowing for long play sessions.
 The combat system was created around the concept of what Mikage called "link-up combat".
 The three-person party was considered the best balance, allowing the mechanics and AI to work the smoothest.
 The team wanted to keep the battles as low-stress as possible, though flashy animations and special attack cutscenes were added at Marvelous's request.
 The large overworld was planned from an early stage at Kanemaru's insistence, contrasting against selectable self-contained locations on other Wii RPGs.
 Adjustments to the gameplay were happening late into development, with Mikage focusing on making the battle system as fast and enjoyable as possible within the turn-based system they chose.
 Keeping loading times as short as possible was also a consideration.